-During the exporting process it really helps to visit your target market(s) to assess opportunities, and meet local agents or distributors.
+During the exporting process it really helps to visit your target market(s) to assess opportunities and to meet potential business partners and customers.

 The U.S. Commercial Service has experts here and overseas that can help you plan your visit and make sure it is productive.
 You should also do some advance work to become familiar with the business culture and environment.
 This includes reading the relevant Country Commercial Guide(s), and reviewing the State Department’s International Traveler’s Checklist.

 International Travel articles in this section cover the following topics: